 An Oracle networking product that allows applications in TNS networks to communicate across different protocols.
 For example, a TCP/IP client could connect through an Interchange to an Oracle7 server running only DECnet.

-The set and structure of domains within which names can be allocated.
+naming model The set and structure of domains within which names can be allocated.

 In a flat naming model, there is a single domain -- the WORLD domain.
 Examples of database service names in a flat naming model are SALES.WORLD or HR.WORLD.